tektoncd/pipeline/docs/how-to-write-a-resolver.md

 but in summary we'll tell Kubernetes to run our resolver application along with some environment variables and other configuration that the underlying `knative` framework expects.
-The deployed application is put in the `tekton-remote-resolution` namespace and uses `ko` to build its container image.
-Finally the `ServiceAccount` our deployment uses is `resolver`, which is the default `ServiceAccount` shared by all resolvers in the `tekton-remote-resolution` namespace.
+The deployed application is put in the `tekton-pipelines` namespace and uses `ko` to build its container image.
+Finally the `ServiceAccount` our deployment uses is `resolver`, which is the default `ServiceAccount` shared by all resolvers in the `tekton-pipelines` namespace.

 The full configuration follows: